 Today, more than one-third of North America’s bird species are at risk of extinction unless we take significant conservation action.
 The big challenges for our feathered friends are habitat loss and climate change.
 Please, join our efforts to give South Carolina’s birds a fighting chance in a rapidly changing world!

 Audubon South Carolina protects and restores 22,000 acres of bird and wildlife sanctuaries – most of which are open to the public.
 We also help protect and restore hundreds of thousands more acres, and we do scientific research that reveals what habitat and what conditions our state’s birds need to thrive.

 Audubon South Carolina supports a network of volunteers who plant bird-friendly gardens, restore damaged habitat, protect vulnerable shorebirds and seabirds, collect scientific data, and reduce their carbon footprints.
 Our members are making a difference!

 Audubon South Carolina supports citizens who encourage South Carolina officials to protect clean water, natural habitat, and urban habitat for birds and other wildlife.
+(That's us on the left with the South Carolina General Assembly's new Native Plant Resolution.)
 Civic action can make a BIG difference!